Housing

 Moreover, refusing a flat assigned by the country’s social department may result in the loss of housing benefits.
 This measure should also help the city of Innsbruck, which is often preferred by refugees as a place of residence after Vienna.

-In Styria, Caritas has developed a project to finance housing costs of asylum seekers.[6]
-A major hurdle is the deposit that refugees cannot afford when they have to move out of the basic care 4 months after their protection has been granted.
-Caritas Styria offers persons benefitting from a protection status or holding a humanitarian residence permit interest-free loan guarantees.
+In Styria, Caritas has developed a project to finance housing costs.[6]
+A major hurdle is the deposit that refugees cannot afford when they are forced to move out of the basic care 4 months after their protection has been granted.
+Caritas Styria offers persons benefitting from a protection status or holding a humanitarian residence permit interest-free loans guarantees.
 This is granted, however, only after verification of the financial situation and must be repaid in individually agreed rates.

 Experience shows that persons benefitting from a protection status often change their flat in the first year(s) after recognition and the costs for rent are much higher than those prescribed by law.
 The introduction of a time limited Residence Permit of 3 years for refugees has also been criticised by NGOs and experts as it makes it more difficult to rent a flat without perspective to stay.

-As a result of the Basic Social Welfare Act, this allowance will be increased to around EUR 6,322 in 2023 and is available to every beneficiary.
+As a result of the Basic Social Welfare Act, this allowance was increased to around EUR 7,254.06 in 2024 and is available to every beneficiary.
 Additionally, only after a continuous three-year benefit period can residential assets be safeguarded in the land register.

 A study conducted by the Technical University of Vienna found that, due to several obstacles, refugees are extensively excluded from the benefit of municipal accommodations in practice and beneficiaries of the subsidiary protection do not have access to municipal housing at all.
 Cases of exploitation and discrimination in the private sector have also been reported.
 A worrying informal sub-market has emerged, offering housing at inflated prices, such as sleeping places – that are not even real rooms – that cost about € 200 to € 350 per month.[7]
 Facilities for homeless persons are also sometimes visited by refugees.